r4lfvb/r4lfvb.github.io/index.md

 ## Language

-Spending time in Europe I've made time to learn German which is both challenging and rewarding.
+Spending time in Europe I've made the commitment to learn German which is both challenging and rewarding.
 I look forward to some practice once we are able to travel again.

 ![Photo of a sign post including various languages](/images/language.jpg)